pmuellr/stomp-copy/README.md

     cf create-service cloudantNoSQLDB Shared stomp-db

-Edit the `manifest-yml` and change the `host` property to a hostname unique across your Cloud Foundry instance.
+Copy the file `manifest-sample.yml` to the file `manifest.yml`and change the `host` property to a hostname unique across your Cloud Foundry instance.

 Finally, push the application